 The Yogi Who Is Bad at Meditating

 Meditation… let me admit something to you.
 I am the yogi who is bad at meditating.
-Most of the time, my meditation involves lying on the floor with a Mexican Blanket on top of me, my Calm app talking to me, as I promptly fall asleep for ten minutes.
+Most of the time, my meditation involves lying on the floor with a Mexican Blanket (paid link) on top of me, my Calm app talking to me, as I promptly fall asleep for ten minutes.
 I know that is not what I am supposed to do un meditation (remember the yogi who is bad at meditating), but most days lately that is what my body needs.
 And I always feel better when I am done.

 There was a good period of time when I got pretty good at sitting without falling alseep.
 I was teaching a 200 hour Yoga Alliance Teaching Training Program and I regularly meditated between 10-30 min a day.
 I felt the benefits, I craved the silence, and I needed the mental break.
 But now I am in a different place in my life and my meditation has evolved into “active rest.”
 Again, the yogi who is bad at meditating.

 The Yogi who is bad at meditating CAN change

 Yoga is a practice.
 We practice the principles as we move through our life, through the ebbs and flows that we have.
 Meditation makes up one of the eight limbs of yoga (dhyana) and so is part of a yogic lifestyle.
 Meditation has been found to help us gain a different perspective on stressful situations, increase self-awareness, and help us focus on the present.
 All of these things are essential as we move through an ever changing and often stressful world.

 3 Tips from the Yogi who is bad at Meditating

 When I started meditation, I needed a bit of guide.
 As I said, I enjoy the Calm app.
 I especially like the sleep sounds to quiet my monkey mind at night.
 It puts me right to sleep!!
 If you are new to mediation, try some of these techniques that work well for me: